 - Follow your surgeon’s instructions carefully.
 This is essential to a smooth and speedy recovery and well-healing tummy tuck scars.
 Your surgeon has your best interest in mind and is also an expert when it comes to abdominoplasty.
-Failure to listen to your surgeon’s advice can not only affect your results, but also be detrimental to your health.
+Failure to listen to your surgeon’s advice can not only affect your results but also be detrimental to your health.

 - Have good communication with your surgeon.
 You may have some special post-op tasks, such as caring for a tummy tuck drain.
 If you have any questions about post-op care instructions, do not hesitate to call your surgeon.
 As stated above, your doctor’s post-op instructions are non-negotiable, so if you do not understand them, it is important to get clarification.
 Additionally, you should call your doctor immediately if you experience excess bleeding, shooting pain, foul odor from your incisions, or fever—these may be signs of infection.